commfish/BSAI_crab_assessments/SMBKC/smbkc_22f/README22f.md

-modified 2-14-22
+modified 7-25-22
-# St. Matthews Blue King Crab 2022 - model options for May 2022
+# St. Matthews Blue King Crab 2022 - final SAFE Sept.
+2022
-prep for May 2022 meeting
+Sept CPT meeting final SAFE

 SMBKC moved to a bi-annual assessment, full assessment in 2022 (even years)

-Models housed in smbkc_22
+Models housed in smbkc_22f

 ## Alternatives
+- see notes in 'smbkc_22' readme for other options consider in May 2022
+- due to taking on BBRKC and only run base model - compared to last accepted model for model changes

 Model             | Model in Doc  | Description
 ---------- ---    | ------------- | -------------
-model_1_base20    |   16.0 (2020  | - Basecase (last year's selected model 1) - no data updates due to off year cycle
+model_1_base20    |   16.0 (2020)  | - Basecase (last year's selected model 1) - no data updates due to off year cycle
+                                  | - no need to run again, take this from 'smbck_22' folder

-model_1_22        |   16.0        | - Basecase updated with 2021 survey data, gf bycatch 2021,
+model_1_22        |   16.0        | - Basecase updated with 2021, 22 survey data, gf bycatch 2021, 22
-model_1_22a       |   sept 2022    | - model_1_22 with updated ADF&G pot survey data
-model_2a          |   22.0a       | - Increased M ,0.21
-model_2b          |   22.0b       | - Increased M, 0.26
-model_2c          |   22.0c       | - Constant M=0.18 no increase in 98/99
-model_1_corner    |  not in doc   | - part of corner station analysis
-model_3           |  ??         | - time block q for NMFS trawl survey?
-1978 to 2004, 2005 to 2017, back to first one 2018?

-Note: potential models with varying q? look at survey data compared.

 Notice the use of a single .dat file for all of the different model runs.
 The .dat file sits in assessment root,